daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 *Fig 12: Domain take-down in progress to mitigate further attacks.*

-Within minutes of submitting the request, the website was taken down.
-Kudos to the NameSilo team for their quick response.
-The domain had been created on **2024-11-16**, and it was set to expire on **2025-11-16**.
-By taking this domain down within 7days of it creation, thousands of UK users were protected from falling victim to this scam, and the internet remained safer for everyone.
+As of this writing, the domain is currently down.
+We will continue urging the NameSilo team to act swiftly, as this is a clear and sophisticated phishing website.
+The domain was created on **November 16, 2024**, and is set to expire on **November 16, 2025.** By taking down this domain shortly after its creation, many UK users will be protected from falling victim to this scam, contributing to a safer internet for everyone.

 ### **Conclusion**